-This degree requires students to complete 60 CSU transferable units including completion of CSU GE or IGETC and 24 units in the major with a cumulative GPA of 2.0 or better.
+This degree requires students to complete 60 CSU transferable units including completion of CSU GE or

+IGETC and 24 units in the major with a cumulative GPA of 2.0 or better.
 Title 5 requires that students must earn a "C" or better in all courses required for the major or area of emphasis.
 There are no additional graduation requirements.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

-Dept. No. Title U Jnits
+Dept. No. Title Ur ıits

 Require ed Core Courses:

-MATH 1 A Calculus 5
+MATH 1A Calculus 5

 MATH 1B Calculus 5

 MATH 2A Multivariate Calculus 5

-PH 4A Engineering Physics 5
+PH ЗА Engineering Physics 4

 MATH 2B urse from the following Linear Algebra (4) Ordinary Differential Equations (4) 4

-Require ed Subt otal .
-24
+Require ed Subt otal 23

-CSU General Education or IGETC Pattern 1
+Transfe erable E Education or IGETC Pattern 1 nits)